IDMNYU/IDM_Faculty_FAQ/f2022_covid_reference.md

 Unless you are teaching an iNet (online) sction of a course, you are expected to teach on-campus this semester.
 If you are unsure, email Scott.

 ## Masking, food and drink in the classroom, on the floor
 _Masks are required at all times_ unless you are in a designated eating area and consuming food or a beverage or alone in a private office.
 It's not permissable to eat food in class.
-You may have a sip of a drink and pull your mask down for a moment to do so, but that's it.
+You may have a sip of a drink and pull your mask down for a moment to do so.

 [Cloth masks alone are no longer allowed.](https://www.nyu.edu/life/safety-health-wellness/coronavirus-information/safety-and-health/protective-equipment.html#allowable) Appropriate masks are disposable surgical masks, N/KN59, and KF94.
 A cloth mask may be worn over one of these to increase fit.

 ## Reporting non-compliance
-If you see someone who is not follwing the mask mandate, eating in a non-approved area, or acting in a way that is inappropriate during a pandemic while in an NYU building, get what information you can about the individual and ask them to leave.
-You should email [covidcompliance@nyu.edu](mailto:covidcompliance@nyu.edu) with whatever information you have about the non-compliant individual(s).
-You may also contact the [Office of Student Conduct](mailto:student.conduct@nyu.edu) or raise a flag in NYU Connect if it is a student.
-If it is a faculty or staff member, please contact Scott or Luke.

 If students aren’t complying with protocols, you should treat them as you would any other student breaking rules and being disruptive to class, up to and including asking them to leave, reporting them to the [office of student advocacy](mailto:eng.studentadvocate@nyu.edu) or campus safety at 212-998-2222.

 ## Field trips